emilhornlund/E2D/README.md

 ## Installation

-To build and run the E2D project, follow these steps:
+To build and install the E2D project, follow these steps:

 1. Clone the repository:
     ```shell